gnieb/interior-design-board/README.md

 TO DO
+- commit to a CSS library => bootstrap
+- choose fonts
+- modal with a form to add a new piece

+- Start a new Design form, hook it up to the design menu
+- remove a piece from the design via a pdinstance!
+- add a delete functiomm for the design, with a MODAL
+- push the user to the new design they made after they create it

-seed file - re-do the type and styles for seed data
+finish the seed file - re-do the type and styles for seed data

-possibly may need to comment back in the designer and pdinstance relationship... not sure yet.

 REACT DND: